 Gypsy and Traveller Permanent Pitches

-The SLP aims to meet the needs of existing families that meet the Planning Policy for Travellers Sites 2015 (PPTS) travel for all definition (excluding those living in bricks and mortar accommodation) as identified in the GTAA, by continuing to deliver privately and publicly owned sites and pitches.
-The total need identified is for eight pitches up to 2031, and an additional six pitches from 2031 to 2041.
+The SLP aims to meet the needs of existing families that meet the Planning Policy for Travellers Sites 2024 (PPTS) identified in the GTAA as ‘ethnic identity’, by continuing to deliver privately and publicly owned sites and pitches.
+The total need identified is for 12 pitches up to 2031, and an additional six pitches from 2031 to 2041, totalling 18 pitches across the plan period.
+The Plan has allocated one site with ten pitches, so has a shortfall of eight pitches across the plan period.

 The evidence supports the following approach towards meeting need up to 2031: